libgdx/gdx-liftoff/Troubleshooting.md

 `jdeps` to determine which parts of the JDK to use, and `jlink` to create a JRE without any parts the game doesn't use.
 The jdeps/jlink step can go wrong if certain deprecated parts of the JDK are used, which is the case with the commonly-used dependency VisUI up to its version 1.5.3 .
 VisUI recently released a new stable version, and Liftoff updated to it; so can your project.
-That release is version 1.5.5, and uses this dependency:
+That release is version 1.5.6, and uses this dependency:

-`implementation "com.kotcrab.vis:vis-ui:1.5.5"`
+`implementation "com.kotcrab.vis:vis-ui:1.5.6"`

 You could instead change your dependency on VisUI to a known-working commit on JitPack if you encounter any issues:

 `implementation "com.github.kotcrab.vis-ui:vis-ui:1aef382077"`

 Which gets a sort-of-recent commit built by JitPack, and that code has a fix for 1.5.3 that makes it compatible with Construo (and with jlink in general).
-Using 1.5.5 is probably a better idea unless some new issue surfaces.
+Using 1.5.6 is probably a better idea unless some new issue surfaces.
+There is a newer 1.5.7 version that is not currently recommended for use because it depends on libGDX 1.13.5, which has serious issues on Android for release builds, among other reasons to avoid it like breaking API changes.

 Other dependencies may also have issues, but no one has found them yet.